Ulli-H/Data_Modeling_Postgres/README.md

 # Data Modeling with PostgreSQL
+Building a relational database on simulated data.

+*An Udacity Data Engineer Nanodegree project*

 ## Content
 - [Description](#description)